compliance

 What HIPAA requires: Any vendor that processes Protected Health Information (PHI) on your behalf must sign a Business Associate Agreement (BAA) and implement safeguards covering encryption, audit logging, access controls, and data retention.
 The AI receptionist hears patient calls — that is PHI exposure.

-Who this matters for: Dental practices, veterinary clinics, chiropractic offices, physical therapy practices, optometry clinics, home health agencies, and medical spas operating as covered entities or business associates under HIPAA.
-B2B service businesses with healthcare clients — but no direct patient data — typically do not need a BAA.
+Who this matters for: Dental practices, veterinary clinics with medical billing, chiropractic offices, physical therapy practices, optometry clinics, home health agencies, and medical spas operating as covered entities.
+B2B service businesses (HVAC, plumbing, roofing, contractors) with healthcare clients — but no direct patient data — are not HIPAA covered entities and can use VantaWeb today.

 What HIPAA actually requires of an AI receptionist